Jasonette/documentation/docs/document.md

 1. title
 2. description
 3. icon
+4. offline
-4. styles
+5. styles
-5. actions
+6. actions
-6. templates
+7. templates
-7. data
+8. data

 In JSON they look like this: